 We welcome any organizations in cities where Batsheva will be performing to endorse this letter.
 Please contact us.

-We are writing as human rights activists and artists from North American cities that you plan to visit on your upcoming tour.
-Palestinian civil society has issued a call for the Academic and Cultural Boycott of Israel, modeled on the call for the boycott of apartheid South Africa.
-Respecting that call, we urge you to cut all ties to the Brand Israel campaign and take a stand against the Israeli government’s violations of Palestinian rights.
-Until you do so, we will not welcome you in our cities and will organize a boycott of your performances due to your collaboration with the Israeli state.
+We are writing as activists and artists from the North American cities you are visiting on your current tour.
+Palestinian civil society has issued a call for the academic and cultural boycott of Israel, modeled on the call for the boycott of apartheid South Africa.
+Respecting that call, we urge you to take a stand against the Israeli government’s violations of Palestinian rights.
+Until you do so, we will not welcome you in our cities and we will support a boycott of your performances due to your collaboration with the Israeli state.

 From: Jakab Orsos Subject: Message from PEN America Date: March 29, 2016 at 3:21:23 PM EDT